 Fuel: Complete with handcrafted coffees, bakery goods, and snacks this little market shop is a great place to stop for breakfast or lunch.
 Or even if you just need a little something to sip as you meander through the boardwalk.

 For a complete list of all the restaurants, you can find at the Swan and Dolphin check here.

 Disney Boardwalk Resort Day

-Hopefully this has given you a good rundown of what you can experience on the Disney Boardwalk without a park ticket.
-We love exploring the resorts just as much as the parks, and the dining options are sometimes better than you’ll fined anywhere.
+Hopefully, this has given you a good rundown of what you can experience on the Disney Boardwalk without a park ticket.
+We love exploring the resorts just as much as the parks and the dining options are sometimes better than you’ll find anywhere.
 We also did a roundup of a Free Disney Day at the Monorail Resorts as well, so be sure to check out that post if you’re hoping to get in some Disney time!